AnthonySarmiento1/SOCDefenseLab/README.md

   name: LSASS access</code>

  <p align="center">
- After that I moved onto the ransomware.First identifying a new process on the timeline that was caused by the ransomware.
+ After that, I moved on to the ransomware.
+First identifying a new process on the timeline that was caused by the ransomware.
    <p align="center">
 <img src="https://imgur.com/eY1LEdq.png"/>

   <p align="center">
-Then Wrote Another D&R rule for sending alerts, but then took it a step up and if this process was ran again to also terminate the parent process.Which would also kill my c2 payload, and removing shell accsess from the attacker VM.
+Then Wrote Another D&R rule for sending alerts, but then took it a step up, and if this process was run again to also terminate the parent process.
+Which would also kill the c2 payload, and remove shell access from the attacker VM.

    </p>
 Detect: